 And then I made another batch where I stirred in about a tablespoon of cinnamon & made apple/cinnamon roll-ups.

 It couldn’t have been easier!
 I’ll share many of the ways I preserved these fresh apples at the bottom of the post.
 But for now let’s check out these fruit roll ups!

 I was given a boatload of fresh carrots recently and I didn’t want them to go to waste.
-Now I’ve written before about turning ugly carrots into beautiful carrots by chopping ugly carrots into uniform pieces.
+Now I’ve written before about turning ugly carrots into beautiful carrots by chopping misshapen carrots into prettier more uniform pieces.